List of songs recorded by Elvis Presley on the Sun label: Elvis Presley (1956)

-On January 27, 1956, the first RCA single, "Heartbreak Hotel" b/w "I Was the One" was released, giving Elvis a nationwide breakthrough.
+On January 27, 1956, the first RCA single, "Heartbreak Hotel" b/w "I Was the One" was released, giving Presley a nationwide breakthrough.
 His reputation as a performer on stage was already growing in the same dimensions.

 On March 23, 1956, the first album, Elvis Presley, was released (RCA 1254).
 "Heartbreak Hotel" was at that moment climbing the lists, but as rock and roll was largely bought by teenagers at the time and teenagers usually bought singles, albums were seen as less important for the genre.
 So "Heartbreak Hotel" is not on this album.
 RCA, however, put five unreleased Sun recordings on this album: